Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Introduction

-The Weak Lefschetz Property has been studied extensively in the case that $N$ is cyclic, see \cite{MN} for an excellent overview.
-Despite the fact that it is not difficult to define the Weak Lefschetz Property for graded Artinian modules over $S$, there seems to be little that is known about which Artinian modules over $S$ have the Weak Lefschetz Property.
-In \cite{FD}, the authors study the Weak Lefschetz Property for an Artinian graded module over $S$ when $r = 2$ and give an algorithm to test whether or not a graded Artinian module with fixed Hilbert function has the Weak Lefschetz Property.
+The WLP has been studied extensively in the case that $N$ is cyclic, see \cite{MN} for an excellent overview.
+Despite the fact that it is not difficult to define the WLP for graded Artinian modules over $S$, before a preprint to this article existed, the WLP had rarely been studied for Artinian modules over $S$.
+Work in this direction included \cite{FD}, where the authors study the WLP for an Artinian graded module over $S$ for $r = 2$, and give an algorithm to test whether or not a graded Artinian module with fixed Hilbert function has the WLP.